Alehud/RL_for_markets/README.md

 ## Plan of the simulation
 ~~~
 - define the initial number of n_sellers, n_buyers
-- create agents with their unique settings (type of the agent, agent_id, reservation price, info_setting)
+- create agents with their unique settings (type of the agent, agent_id, reservation price, ...)
 loop over games:
     - make changes to agents, create/kill agents, update n_sellers, n_buyers
-    - define parameters of the round (max_time, matcher) and create an environment
+    - define parameters of the round (max_time, matcher)
-    - each agent determines the length of the coefs vector he wants as an input
+    - create a market environment
     - for each agent a coefs vector is generated using the information about its length,
       n_sellers, n_buyers, max_time, and the previous coefs of this agent
     - rewards are reset